 You can add a description about the condition group by click Description under Condition Group.

-Condition Description value IP Condition Allows you to set a throttling limit for a specific IP address or a range of IP addresses.
-Header Condition Allows you to set a throttling limit to specific headers and parameters.
-Query Param Condition Allows you to set a throttling limit to specific query parameters.
-JWT Claim Condition Allows you to set a throttling limit to specific claims.
+Condition Description value IP Condition Allows you to set a rate limiting limit for a specific IP address or a range of IP addresses.
+Header Condition Allows you to set a rate limiting limit to specific headers and parameters.
+Query Param Condition Allows you to set a rate limiting limit to specific query parameters.
+JWT Claim Condition Allows you to set a rate limiting limit to specific claims.

 Conditional group evaluation